noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - Technical Documentation.md

 ## Security:
 -   Application Security:
     -   [Standard APEX Security Documentation](./security/APEX%20Security%20Documentation.md)
+        -   This project utilizes the security documentation from version 0.3 (Git tag: APX_sec_v0.3) of the [APEX security project](https://gitlab.pifsc.gov/centralized-data-tools/apex_tools/-/blob/master/Security/APEX%20Security%20Documentation.md)
-        -   **Note: The [Application Pages](#application-pages) section outlines any exceptions to the security controls defined in the [Standard APEX Security Documentation](./security/APEX%20Security%20Documentation.md)
+        -   \*\*Note: The [Application Pages](#application-pages) section outlines any exceptions to the security controls defined in the [Standard APEX Security Documentation](./security/APEX%20Security%20Documentation.md)
-            -   The results of the APEX Advisor for the given application version are available in the CDMA\docs\release\[MAJOR].[MINOR]\ folder where [MAJOR] is the major version and [MINOR] is the minor version of the application.
-                -   Advisor Report: CDMA v[MAJOR].[MINOR] - APEX Advisor Report.pdf
-                -   Advisor Report Explanation: CDMA v[MAJOR].[MINOR] - APEX Advisor Report.pdf
     -   Authentication and Authorization Policy is implemented using the Authorization Application Module and is referenced in the [Database Documentation](../../docs/Centralized%20Cruise%20Database%20-%20Technical%20Documentation.md)
     -   [Principle of least privilege](https://docs.google.com/document/d/15qW2pDHM8bebmNJ76AfC-SgICKQPGmKSiUkXbrZ7OVQ/edit?usp=sharing): All of the data tables and support objects are defined in the CEN_CRUISE data schema, the APEX application's parsing schema (shadow schema) which is used to actually interact with the underlying database is CEN_CRUISE_APP.
 CEN_CRUISE_APP has very limited permissions on the CEN_CRUISE schema based on the required functionality of the application (see [CEN_CRUISE_APP_permissions](./CEN_CRUISE_APP_permissions.xlsx)) to implement the principle of least privilege.
 Both schemas have not been granted any roles in the database instance.